depremneredeoldu/depremneredeoldu-backend/README.md

 # Automate your data extraction

-If you want to update earthquake data automatically, you can configure a **Cron Job** to automate this processus by executing **initialize_db.py** script every minute.
+If you want to update the earthquake data automatically, you can configure a **Cron Job** to automate this processus by executing **initialize_db.py** script every minute.

 ## Data